 There are few corners of the audio market more saturated than workout earbuds.
 Just like U.S. democratic presidential candidates, they’re a dime a dozen.
 While some companies struggle to set themselves apart from the pack.
 JLab stands out with its durable, affordable products.
 The JLab JBuds Air Sport is no different.
 This includes IP66 earbuds and a charging case with an integrated USB cable, something we’ve yet to see beyond JLab.
 Are these $69 workout earbuds too good to be true or are they worth every penny?

-Editor’s note: this JLab JBuds Air Sport review was updated on May 28, 2020, to address the JLab Go Air as an even cheaper option.
+Editor’s note: this JLab JBuds Air Sport review was updated on September 2, 2020, to answer an FAQ about onboard controls.

 Who is the JLab JBuds Air Sport for?